Canadian

 prairies during its journey between Vancouver and Toronto.
 Along

-towns that highlight the country's diversity.
-Passengers may elect
+highlight the country's diversity.

 One of the most scenic stretches of the entire route is between

-Kamloops and Jasper, a resort town surrounded by Jasper National
+Vancouver and Jasper, a resort town surrounded by Jasper National

 Park and the Rocky Mountains.
 The train travels along the Fraser